MontpellierRessourcesImagerie/napari-tree-rings/docs/mga_user_guide.rst

 - For running batch, each image will have three exported CSV files:
    - {imageName}.csv: containing the coordinates of bark boundary
    - {imageName}_rings.csv: containing the coordinates of ring and pith boundaries.
-   - {imageName}_table.csv: containing the necessary measuremnts.
+   - {imageName}_table.csv: containing the necessary measurements.

 3. Examples of processed data
 =============================